-It is important to note that there is currently significant upward pressure on purchase prices for replacement vehicles and technological/legislative changes are likely to increase prices further.
+It is important to note that there is currently significant upward pressure on purchase prices for replacement vehicles and technological/legislative changes and alternative fuel options are likely to increase prices further.
 As a result, it is necessary to reality check the costs associated with new vehicles on an annual basis and make any necessary adjustments to the capital programme to ensure that ongoing fleet replacement is accurately budgeted for in future years.